-Most of the expenditure is incurred in maintaining and improving the building and its facilities.
+Another high expense is that incurred in maintaining and improving the building and its facilities.
 Rates are payable to the Craven District Council although there are few council services provided to the isolated location.
 The lease on the property detailed a rent of one shilling per year (now 5p.) payable to the Coulthurst Trust.
-Incurred expenditure, which at first sight may not be obvious, include the regular emptying of the cess pit and occasional repairs to the surrounding stone walls, a total of £480 in January 2008.